 The Ombudsman noted that the Presidency is part of the Council, and that the public does not distinguish between the two.
 As such, she found that the Council’s stance - that it has no responsibility concerning sponsorship of Presidencies - constitutes maladministration.

-She made the recommendation that the Council issue guidance to Member State governments, so as to mitigate the reputational risks to the EU.
+She made a corresponding recommendation that the Council issue guidance to Member State governments concerning their use of sponsorship to fund the costs of holding the Council Presidency, so as to mitigate the reputational risks to the EU.
+The Council replied to the Ombudsman and agreed to draw up guidance along the lines suggested.